melisgl/journal/README.md

 - [glossary-term] **decoration**

     [`JOURNAL-LOG-DECORATOR`][8a5b] adds additional data to [`LOG-EVENT`][51ce]s as they are written to the journal.
-This data is called decoration and it is to capture the context in which the event was triggered.
+This data is called decoration, and it is to capture the context in which the event was triggered.
 See [`MAKE-LOG-DECORATOR`][e33e] for a typical example.
 Decorations, since they can be on `LOG-EVENT`s only, do not affect [Replay][041c].
 Decorations are